-1000 College Composition (4 sh) ◆
+1000 College Composition (4 sh) ♦

 The goal of the course is competent writing, critical reading, responsible thinking, and applied understanding of the rhetorical range of the English language.
 Weekly essay and research paper.
 Enrollment by placement.
+In order to pass, students must earn a grade of C- (70%) or higher.

-1010 Spanish I and II (4 sh each) ◆
+- 1010 Spanish I and II (4 sh each) ◆

-1020 Introduction to contemporary Spanish through materials relating to culture and civilization, with equal emphasis on listening, speaking, reading, and writing.
+- 1020 Introduction to contemporary Spanish through materials relating to culture and civilization, with equal emphasis on listening, speaking, reading, and writing.
 Coordinated laboratory work.
 Prerequisite for 1020: 1010 or equivalent.
 Class meets on Mondays and Thursdays, 6:30-9:30 p.m.
 No credit for Spanish/French/German/Swedish/Norwegian will be granted to students who have more than two years of high school Spanish, etc. or the equivalent within the last five years.

+- 1015 Introduction to Algebra (4 sh)